For buying my first homeReviewed April 2026

 • Attending settlement and completing the transfer of title

-Step 9: Exchange of Contracts
+Step 9: Exchange of contracts

 Exchange is the point at which both parties sign the contract and it becomes legally binding.
 You pay the deposit (typically 10%, though sometimes 5% is negotiated) at exchange.